fllin1/urbandocs_webapp/README.md

 # UrbanDocs App

-Web platform to access the synthesis of the Ubran Documents in France.
+Web platform to access the synthesis of the Ubran Documents in France using Firebase as host.

 ## Patch Notes